Disclosure of Financial Relationships by those in control of content

 Mitigating Relevant Financial Relationships

-Mitigating relevant financial relationships is never intended to get in the way of legitimate education, while at the same time these potentially conflicted relationships must be managed to prevent commercial bias and assure content validity.
+Mitigating relevant financial relationships is never intended to get in the way of legitimate education, while at the same time these potentially biasing relationships must be managed to prevent commercial bias and assure content validity.

 Join our Associate Dean, Rick Wiggins for a short (7:18) video about disclosure, what it means, and what we want in the mitigation process.